1xmhmmd/1xmhmmd/README.md

 ### 🔭 I'm currently working on

-Building **agentic AI systems and LLM-based applications**, with a focus on AI agents, tool use, RAG, multi-agent architectures, and intelligent workflows.
+Building **agentic AI systems and LLM-based applications**, with a focus on AI agents, tool use, RAG, multi-agent architectures, and intelligent workflows with considering SecAI systems rules.

 ### 🤝 I'm looking to collaborate on

-**Agentic AI, LLM engineering, multi-agent systems, AI engineering, and open-source AI projects** where we can build practical and impactful AI systems.
+**Agentic AI, LLM engineering, multi-agent systems, AI engineering , open-source AI projects and Deep Learning projects* where we can build practical and impactful AI systems.

 ### 🫱 I'm looking for help with